-As a critical care nurse, I am currently providing specialized care for adult patients with many different diagnoses, including multi-system organ failure, pulmonary fibrosis, pneumonia, influenza, sepsis, renal failure, GI bleed, pre/post bone marrow transplant, pre-post organ transplant (kidney/liver/lung), overdoses, and respiratory/cardiac arrest in the intensive care unit (ICU).
-I am also well trained in swan-gang catheters, ventilators, intubation, arterial lines, double and triple lumen catheters, telemetry, and Advanced Cardiovascular Life Support (ACLS).
+As a critical care nurse, I am currently providing specialized care for adult patients with many different diagnoses, including multi-system organ failure, pulmonary fibrosis, pneumonia, influenza, sepsis, renal failure, GI bleeding, pre/post bone marrow transplant, pre-post organ transplant (kidney/liver/lung), overdoses, and respiratory/cardiac arrest in the intensive care unit (ICU).
+I am also well-trained in swan-gang catheters, ventilators, intubation, arterial lines, double- and triple-lumen catheters, telemetry, and Advanced Cardiovascular Life Support (ACLS).

 My career goal is to acquire the highest level of scientific knowledge that I can, along with leadership skills, to be able to advocate for my patients effectively, engage in research, assess evidence, and evaluate the impact that research has on clinical practice contributing to improvements as necessary to enhance quality patient care.

-XXXX University is my first choice because it has a proven track record of first-rate preparation of students to deliver safe anesthesia care.
-XXXX University’s Nurse Anesthesia Program is well noted for its sheer excellence and accreditation, as well as its passing rate of 94 percent in 2018, zero percent attrition rate, 100% employment rate in the last ten years, the small class setting, and the provision of clinical opportunities in over 27 hospitals, all of which I find most appealing.
+XXXX University is my first choice because it has a proven record of accomplishment of first-rate preparation of students to deliver safe anesthesia care.
+XXXX University’s Nurse Anesthesia Program is well noted for its sheer excellence and accreditation, as well as its passing rate of 94 percent in 2018, zero percent attrition rate, 100% employment rate in the last ten years, the small class setting, and the provision of clinical opportunities in over twenty-seven hospitals, all of which I find most appealing.